 To put it simply, no opportunities are missed.

 Global spending on CRM has increased significantly in the last 5 years and the trends say it’s going to increase even more in the future.
 A CRM forecast by Statista predicts a robust growth of the global CRM market.
 From $27.72 billion in 2017, the CRM software industry will balloon to as much as $29.77 billion by 2022.

 However, the bulk of CRMs sold in the market are designed primarily for business, not for education institutes.
 That said, the number of higher education institutes and other learning institutions embracing and adopting CRM technologies and solutions are increasing.

-Custom CRM solution providers, such as ExtraaEdge, are bannering the frontline in developing dependable and scalable bespoke CRM systems for the education industry.
-Give ExtraaEdge a call to see how their CRM software can boost your admissions and more or you can easily set a demo by following this link.
+Custom CRM solution providers, such as ExtraaEdge, are manning the frontline in developing dependable and scalable bespoke CRM systems for the education industry.